Garage Door Installation Labor Cost: What Pros Charge in 2026

 How to reduce labor costs

-Is there a warranty on labor?
-Reputable installers typically warrant their labor for 90 days to one year.
-Get the warranty terms in writing.
-This is separate from the manufacturer's warranty on the door itself, which typically covers defects for one to five years depending on the brand.
+Most reputable installers warrant their labor for 90 days to one year.
+Get the terms in writing before work begins.
+That coverage is separate from the manufacturer's warranty on the door itself, which typically runs one to five years depending on the brand and model tier.

 Bottom line